popelier-group/PyMol-QTAIM/README.md

 _Note_: To properly run the script you will need an initial object (e.g. xyz file of the geometry on which AIMAll was run) and the corresponding `_atomicfiles_` folder output from an AIMAll calculation with `-iaswrite=true`.
 The files output from AIMAll for visualisation are named `.iasviz`.
 The only files that can be actually visualised are the ones obtained with the `-bim=proaim` parameters (i.e. basin integration method : ProAIM).

+You can install a python environment from the pymol python, and then add any relevant packages.
+So you can do

+....path_to_pymol/bin/python -m venv ~/.venv/pymol --system-site-packages

+That will give you access to pymol and its installed packages.
+After that you can just pip install whatever packages are needed (scipy, etc.).
+Then you can source the venv and run any of the scripts that import pymol without getting errors.
+Note that pymol comes with `python3.7`.

 ## Variables

 The variables to the main `qtaim_visualiser` functions are: